h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login.md

     }
     ```

--   现在你已创建 CreatePassportKeyAsync 方法，请返回到 Login.xaml.cs 文件，并取消对 SignInPassport 方法内代码的注释。
+-   Now you have created the CreatePassportKeyAsync method, return to the Login.xaml.cs file and uncomment the code inside the SignInPassport method.

     ```cs
     private async void SignInPassport()